FlySpeed SQL Query

 Also you may update your MDAC package from the Microsoft web site.

-I got the following error on starting the tool: "Error creating object.
+"Error creating object.
 Please verify that the Microsoft Data Access Components 2.1 (or later) have been properly installed."
 What should I do?

 A: You may repair/reinstall MDAC on Windows XP by yourself by following the steps below.